LagoLunatic/dsvrandom/README.txt

 Wooden Chest Items: Randomizes the pool of items for wooden chests in each area (OoE only).
 Villagers: Randomizes where villagers are located (OoE only).
 Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).
-Enemy Stats: Randomizes enemy stats.
+Enemy Stats: Randomizes enemy stats, weaknesses, and resistances.
 Starting Items: Starts you out with 3 random extra items and 3 random extra skills.

 There are also some buggy, experimental options: